Keystone species: Mutualists

-Engineers
+Ecosystem engineers

 A term used alongside keystone is ecosystem engineer.
 In North America, the prairie dog is an ecosystem engineer.
 Prairie dog burrows provide the nesting areas for mountain plovers and burrowing owls.
 Prairie dog tunnel systems also help channel rainwater into the water table to prevent runoff and erosion, and can also serve to change the composition of the soil in a region by increasing aeration and reversing soil compaction that can be a result of cattle grazing.
 Prairie dogs also trim the vegetation around their colonies, perhaps to remove any cover for predators.
 Grazing species such as plains bison, which is another keystone species, the pronghorn, and the mule deer have shown a proclivity for grazing on the same land used by prairie dogs.

 The beaver is a well known ecosystem engineer and keystone species.
 It transforms its territory from a stream to a pond or swamp.
 Beavers affect the environment first altering the edges of riparian areas by cutting down older trees to use for their dams.
 This allows younger trees to take their place.
 Beaver dams alter the riparian area they are established in.
 Depending on topography, soils, and many factors, these dams change the riparian edges of streams and rivers into wetlands, meadows, or riverine forests.
 These dams have been shown to be beneficial to a myriad of species including amphibians, salmon, and song birds.

 In the African savanna, the larger herbivores, especially the elephants, shape their environment.
 The elephants destroy trees, making room for the grass species and creating habitat for various small animal species.
 Without these animals, much of the savanna would turn into woodland.

 In the Amazon river basin, peccaries produce and maintain wallows that are utilized by a wide variety of species.

 Australian studies have found that parrotfish on the Great Barrier Reef are the only reef fish that consistently scrape and clean the coral on the reef.
 Without these animals, the Great Barrier Reef would be under severe strain.

-In the Serengeti, the presence of sufficient gnus in these grasslands promote tree growth, which in turn reduces wildfire likelihood.
+In the Serengeti, the presence of sufficient gnus in these grasslands reduces wildfire likelihood, which in turn promotes tree growth.
 The documentary The Serengeti Rules documents this in detail.

 Limitations

+Depends on context

+The community ecologist Bruce Menge states that the keystone concept has been stretched far beyond Paine's original concept.
+That stretching can be quantified: the researcher Ishana Shukla has listed 230 species identified as keystones in some 157 studies in the 50 years since Paine's paper.
+Menge's own work has shown that the purple Pisaster sea star that Paine had studied was a powerful keystone species in places exposed to strong wave action, but was far less important in sheltered places.
+Paine had indeed stated that in Alaska, without the relevant mussel species as prey, the predatory Pisaster was "just another sea star".
+In other words, the extent to which a species could be described as a keystone depended on the ecological context.